kurtbuilds/ormlite/README.md

 ## Insertion Struct

-As noted above, all fields must be set before insertion, which might present problems for certain fields, notably autoincrement id fields.
+As noted above, on full database models, all fields must be set before insertion, which might present problems for certain fields, notably autoincrement id fields.

 You can derive an struct that only contains some fields, to be used for insertion.